May 3. Kazinform's timeline of major events

 NUR-SULTAN.
 KAZINFORM Kazinform's Timeline is the one-stop shop where you can learn about historical events for the 3rd of May.
 See what notable events happened throughout Kazakhstan's history on May 3.

-1993 - Kazakhstan and Kyrgyzstan sign the agreements on inter-republican use of lands and monetary as well as credit relations regarding introduction of the Kyrgyz national currency – Som.
-The signing ceremony is held in Almaty city.
+1993 - Kazakhstan and Kyrgyzstan sign agreements on inter-republican use of lands and monetary and credit relations in regards to introduction of Kyrgyz national currency – Som.
+The signing ceremony is held in Almaty city, Kazakhstan.

-1997 - Three regions - Zhezkazgan, Kokshetau and Semipalatinsk are abolished.
-The borders of other regions are altered.
-Zhezkazgan region becomes a part of Karaganda region, Kokshetau region joins North Kazakhstan region, Semipalatinsk region merges into East Kazakhstan region, and Taldykorgan region becomes a part of Almaty region.
+1997 - Three regions - Zhezkazgan, Kokshetau and Semipalatinsk have been abolished.
+The borders of other regions have been changed.
+Zhezkazgan region becomes a part of Karaganda region, Kokshetau region joins North Kazakhstan region, Semipalatinsk region merges into East Kazakhstan region and Taldykorgan region becomes a part of Almaty region.

 2001 – One of streets in Almaty city is named after the first president of the Kazakhstan Taekwondo Federation, six-time world taekwondo champion Mustafa Ozturk.

-2002 - First President of Kazakhstan Nursultan Nazarbayev and President of the Russian Federation Vladimir Putin ink the Protocol of the Agreement between Kazakhstan and Russia on Delimitation of the Deep Seabed of the Northern Part of the Caspian Sea.
+2002 - First President of Kazakhstan Nursultan Nazarbayev and President of the Russian Federation Vladimir Putin ink a historical document, the Protocol of the Agreement between Kazakhstan and Russia on Delimitation of the Deep Seabed of the Northern Part of the Caspian Sea.

-2012 – Almaty city inaugurates the first-ever in the CIS Jamal Oriental Arts Gallery that exhibits rare artifacts, such as ancient books, musical instruments and household items of the Kazakhs and peoples of East, Central Asia beginning from the 18th century.
+2012 - Almaty inaugurates the first one in the CIS Jamal Oriental Arts Gallery that showcases rare artifacts, such as ancient books, musical instruments and household items of the Kazakhs and peoples of East, Central Asia beginning from the 18th century.

-2014 – The first Kazakhstani Earth remote sensing satellite launched from Kuru cosmodrome releases the first test images from the space.
+2014 - First Kazakhstani Earth remote sensing satellite launched from Kuru cosmodrome releases the first test images from the space.

 2018 – The International Boxing Federation honors Kazakhstani boxer Gennady Golovkin with a champion’s ring at a press conference after three successful title defenses.